Guidelines about each article type are listed below. Please contact the editor if you have any questions.

 Structure of accepted reports

 We recommend the following structure for submissions.
-However, you may have reason to deviate from the structure (Please include your reason in the letter to the Supplements Editors) Editors – Dr Rami Ahmed and Dr Asit Misra).
+However, you may have reason to deviate from the structure (Please include your reason in the letter to the Supplements Editor, Dr Asit Misra).

 Introduction: What was the background or context for your innovation?
 Why was this innovation needed?